 But as it turns out, millennial women prefer average penises.
 So if you’ve got a regular package, there’s no reason to worry because that’s what most women want.

 (Interestingly, porn actors and actors prefer a wide variety of penises, most of which are pretty average.)

 It's important to remember that the people you see in pornographic content are not realistic representations of beauty.
 Their looks and behaviors are designed to create a specific kind of image.
 They take people who are already objectively beautiful and enhance their appearance with makeup, styling, airbrushing, lighting, and post-production effects.

 Many actors and actresses go to extreme lengths by undergoing surgery to exaggerate their porn look.
 Ever wonder why that actress has an impossibly large bust?
 She’s creating an image and she’s well aware that it doesn’t resemble real life.

 Furthermore, many of the things they do in porn (the sounds, the positions, the places, etc.) just aren’t real.
 They’re cultivating a fantasy.
-If you try them in real life, you’ll probably realize right away that they aren’t practical or enjoyable outside of the fantasy.
+If you try them in real life, you’ll probably realise right away that they aren’t practical or enjoyable outside of the fantasy.

-If sex is about connecting with other people, then generalized questions like “Should I make him/her dinner first” or “Does he/she just feel obligated?” or “How much foreplay should I try?” all miss the point.
+If sex is about connecting with other people, then generalised questions like “Should I make him/her dinner first” or “Does he/she just feel obligated?” or “How much foreplay should I try?” all miss the point.